Firewalls

 NGFWs are firewalls with the capabilities of traditional firewalls but also employ a host of added features to address threats on other OSI model layers.
 Some NGFW-specific features include:

-- Deep packet inspection (DPI) – NGFWs perform much more in-depth review of packets than traditional firewalls.
+• Deep packet inspection (DPI) – NGFWs perform through an in-depth review of packets than traditional firewalls.
 This deep inspection can examine packet payloads and which application the packet accesses.
 This allows the firewall to enforce more granular filtering rules.

 Web application firewalls (WAF):